PrismallyFernandez/PrismallyFernandez/README.md

 👋 Hi everyone!!!
 I'm Prismally Fernández Hernández.

 🔭 I have knowledge in POO with JAVA and C# Windows Forms.
 I have experience in SQL Language (ORACLE, SQL SERVER, XAMPP MYSQL).
+I know to work with MongoDB.
+I also work web programming with JavaScript.

 - 🔭 I would like to be a great DBA.
 - 🌱 I’m currently learning Oracle DBA.